 Get in touch and let her tell a story for you.

-Tracey Lindeman is a Montreal-based journalist whose work has recently appeared in the Globe and Mail, the Montreal Gazette, Associated Press, CBC, Vice News, Financial Post/National Post and Maclean’s magazine.
+Tracey Lindeman is a Canadian journalist in Ottawa (formerly Montreal) whose work has recently appeared in the Globe and Mail, Motherboard, Associated Press, CBC, Vice, Mercedes Benz Magazine, Financial Post and Maclean’s.

 Outside of journalism, Tracey enjoys travelling, strong coffee, punk rock and taking pictures of manhole covers.